-- Router: if you would like to set up your own wireless network, you can bring a router with you. - Travel Insurance: this is strongly recommended for the entire period you are living in Norway to cover incidentals. - Private Health Insurance: it should cover COVID-19. - Training gear for indoor and outdoor activities as there are many options at the university gym and around Ås.
+- Router: if you would like to set up your own wireless network, you can bring a router with you. - Travel Insurance: this is strongly recommended for the entire period you are living in Norway to cover incidentals, especially for exchange students. - Private Health Insurance. - Training gear for indoor and outdoor activities as there are many options at the university gym and around Ås.

-Financial Matters
+5. Financial Matters